 This should be doable most of the time when photographing during the daytime.
-The difficulties begin when your low ISO setting means that you need to use such a slow shutter speed that you no longer can get a sharp handheld image.
+The difficulties begin when the low ISO setting requires such a slow shutter speed that you can no longer capture a sharp handheld image.
 My solution is then to either:

 Exactly how much loss of quality you get by increasing the ISO depends on your specific camera.
 Some cameras can handle high ISO values much better than others.